obophenotype/uberon/docs/bridges.md

 of](http://purl.obolibrary.org/obo/BFO_0000050) a
 [Danio](http://purl.obolibrary.org/obo/NCBITaxon_7954) (NCBITaxon:7954).

-Such a bridge may be used by anyone who wants to merge Uberon and FBbt to obtain an integrated ontology in which the _Drosophila_-specific terms in FBbt are properly linked to their taxon-neutral counterparts in Uberon.
+Such a bridge may be used by anyone who wants to merge Uberon and ZFA to obtain an integrated ontology in which the _Danio_-specific terms in ZFA are properly linked to their taxon-neutral counterparts in Uberon.
 Internally, Uberon itself is using those bridges to produce the [combined multispecies ontologies](combined_multispecies.md) such as `composite-metazoan`.